 Non-profit, No-kill, Care-for-Life Sanctuary (501 (c)(3) status)

 East Texas Paws, Inc. is a non-profit, no-kill, care-for-life sanctuary with 501 (c)(3) status that was granted in 2003.
-We have a census of 200 animals on site and another 40 in foster homes.
+We have a census of approximately 175 animals on site and another 40 in foster homes.
 We are housed on ten acres and have a heated barn and covered kennels for our animals.
-We are an all volunteer organization with one employee paid by a private benefactor.
+We are a volunteer organization except for two employees.
 As founder and president of East Texas Paws, Inc., I reside at the sanctuary and volunteer all my time and resources gladly to this important cause.
 I have dedicated the last 50 years of my life striving to shelter abused and abandoned animals and to promote spay/neuter in our area.